Why Do You Need An Energy Audit?

 - Look for gaps and leaks in insulation and sealing from gaps in your doorways, floors, electrical outlets, faucets, and other fixtures

-- Perform an energy audit on your floors to determine if you’ve got properly insulated crawl spaces to prevent heat loss in your floors
+- Take a look at your floors to determine if you’ve got properly insulated crawl spaces to prevent heat loss in your floors

-And finally, perform an energy audit on your electricity consumption.
+And finally, take a look at your electricity consumption.
 Are you leaving lights on all day when you’re not home?
 Do you have inefficient appliances?
 All of these could contribute to preventable energy waste.
 Try the following steps:

 - Unplug appliances that don’t always need to be plugged in.
 You’re not using your toaster 99% of the time, so it’s safe to say appliances such as that can be unplugged